-The program will provide support to protect and promote the listed values of National Heritage List1 places through strengthened recognition, management, conservation and public engagement.
 National Heritage listed places are referred to as 'listed places' in these guidelines.
 All listed places recognised for their natural, Indigenous, or historic heritage values as outlined in the listed place's gazettal notice may be eligible for funding under this program.
-Refer to Appendix B for all places included on Australia's National Heritage List and links to their listed values.
+Refer to Appendix A for all places included on Australia's National Heritage List and links to their listed values.

-The program's intended outcomes are:
+The intended outcomes of the program are: